RMTariant/OCT_MC/README.md

 -Gaussian beam source
 -Wavelength width on the detection
--Focusing/diverging beams instead of perfectly foccus -Check cone of acceptance in the fiber
+-Focusing/diverging beams instead of perfectly foccus
--DetZ, the photon maximum reached depth, is not fully implemented

 ===Added Features===
 -The thesis proposed mesh intersection is the same as in St-Jacques code.